 |Fall Leadership Training||RA's & UC Student council|

 |September 3||Frosh Move In Day||RA's, UC Council, & CGLs|

 Create community in your dorm and forge relationships among your residents as a resident advisor (RA).
 By planning crazy events, resolving conflict and mentoring your peers, you will build Tyndale students into a tight-knit family.
 Supported by your RA team, the entire Student Leadership team and Student Life, you will learn unique skills, bond with new and old friends and draw close to God.

 Use your unique gifts in student leadership by applying as a Program Chair.
 Involve the entire school in a wide variety of events as a member of student council, the student government body at Tyndale.
 You will plan festivals, games nights, and late-night coffeehouses, giving students the chance to connect with friends and serve God.
 Take the first step towards empowering others.

 Help a group of eager minds to work through the challenges faced by every new student.
 Mentor the incoming students in their crucial first semester by joining the Student Leadership team as a CGL.
 If your schedule doesn't allow you to invest very much time in student leadership, being a CGL will be a great fit for you, with a weekly commitment of only three to four hours .

-Through these positions you will have the opportunity to help get the student body excited and interested in reaching out to those around them.
+Through these positions you will have the opportunity to help get the student body excited and interested in reaching out.
 Whether through our own students, or globally, you will help coordinate events, and opportunities for students to serve outside the classroom.